WaifuBeforeLaifu/Datapacks/Mini UHC/README.md

 ## Known bugs
 - If you leave the server and are the last person on your team, you will automatically lose
+- Sometimes the campfires will not give the regeneration effect.
+Try aiming your crosshairs near the center of the block when placing a campfire to avoid this issue.